Explaining the Five Stages of Grief and Their Significance

 - Hope and acceptance — at this point, you start to gradually accept the new reality and hope for a better future.

 Also, while pain and depression are normal during grieving, complicated or clinical depression should be a cause of concern.
 If left untreated, it can lead to serious psychological and emotional problems, including suicidal ideation.
-However, grief therapy can help people struggling with depression get better.
+However, grief therapy can help people struggling with depression get better and move through grief stages healthily.